Beaulieu-sur-Dordogne: French Revolution and Empire

 The abbey still sheltered six monks when the revolution destroyed the conventual buildings and the Maurist constructions.
-The abbey was spared and became a parish church.
+The abbey church was spared and became a parish church.
+Part of the vault collapsed in 1808 and in 1889, the square in front of the abbey church was cleared and created.

 Contemporary period

-On January 1, 2019, the municipality extended its perimeter to that of Brivezac.
+On 1 January 2019 the municipality extended its perimeter to that of Brivezac.